JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Test the message poster #DONE
 - Users profile on top when messaging that user #DONE
 - MessageView Component where I can pass the fetched messages data #DONE
-- Display images/gifs in the message history
+- Display images/gifs in the message history #DONE
+- Display the profile picture and username with a sticky div with bg blur on top #DONE
+- Scroll to the bottom of the chat history on load #DONE
+- The other user's messages have a gray bg, current user has blue
 - Let's make the messages feed infinite with 10 messages loaded initially, in chronological order starting from the bottom.
 - Clear all button to delete all search results
 - Previous search results for logged in users